 - Proposals from voluntary organisations, community groups etc to enhance a council-owned asset must have appropriate and current lease/license arrangements in place and not be in financial arrears to the council.
 The proposal should demonstrate a clear benefit to the wider community (as per the item a above) and local support.

 - Primary and secondary schools, including academy status schools, can apply for Chrysalis funding, provided that the proposal meets all other relevant criteria and can evidence that specific benefits to the wider community (over and above educational merits expected from a school) will be achieved.
 In these circumstances, the Chrysalis funding may be paid as a direct grant to the recipient.
 Approval to make a grant payment will be sought at the time that capital release is requested.

-The successful projects will be chosen by Cllr Edward Lavery, Cabinet Member for Environment, Housing and Regeneration.
+The successful projects will be chosen by Cllr Edward Lavery, Cabinet Member for Residents' Services.

 If your suggestion is taken up, the council will either undertake all aspects of the project including consultation, design, commissioning of contractors and inspecting the work or issue the funding as a grant